rtconner/laravel-tagging/README.md

     Article::existingTags(); // return collection of all existing tags on any articles

-#### (Optional) Configuration

-If you want to use any of the configuration options, you must enable the TaggingServiceProvider and also, publish the config.php

-    'providers' => array(
-        'Conner\Tagging\TaggingServiceProvider',
-    );

-    php artisan vendor:publish

 After these two steps are done, edit at the config/tagging.php with your prefered settings.

 #### Credits